kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do - Favorites.md

   - [x] Spellbook Grid
   - [x] Inventory List
   - [x] Inventory Grid
-- [ ] Implement Favorites View on Attributes Tab - See [dedicated to-do list](#implement-favorites-view-on-attributes-tab)
+- [x] Implement Favorites View on Attributes Tab - See [dedicated to-do list](#implement-favorites-view-on-attributes-tab)
-- [ ] Confirm context menu works as expected
+- [x] Confirm context menu works as expected
-- [ ] Settings
-  - [ ] enableActionListOnFavoritePanel
-  - [ ] enableSortFavoritesItemsAlphabetically
 - [x] Fix inventory truncation.
 Review how Tidy 5e does it.
 It looks good.
 - [x] Fix Feature truncation.
 Fixing inventory truncation broke it.
 - [x] Form inputs cannot be repeated, or else they will become duplicated and comma-delimited upon submission.
 The only way around this for interactable / favorited content is to manually process changes to things like spell slot uses.